 The fee for the full package is €415,- which includes the intake, three workshops of 1,5 hours, and four weekly follow up phone calls.

 Before you can enrol in the training, we would like to invite you for an intake to ensure this is the right step for your family.
-If after the intake a different path is chosen or recommended, the typical rate of €95,- will be charged for the intake.
+The intake is included in the programme fee and can be paid upon the start of the training.
+If a different approach is chosen after the intake we will charge €95,- for the intake.

 Will attending this course be enough to treat my child?